coderamen666/srd-v3.5-md/epic/epic-prestige-classes.md

 circumstance bonus on Disguise checks and a +4 circumstance bonus on Bluff and Gather Information checks while operating in that identity.
 A specific cover identity may be improved multiple times, each time adding +2 to the bonuses.
-It is impossible to detect the epic infiltrator's alignment with any form of divination.
+It is impossible to detect the epic infiltrator’s alignment with any form of divination.
 This ability functions exactly like an *undetectable alignment* spell, except that it is always active as a supernatural ability.
 Only divinations are confounded; spells that function only against certain alignments affect the epic infiltrator normally.
-Should the epic infiltrator wish to "retire" a cover identity and develop a new one, he or she must spend one week practicing the new identity before he or she earns the bonuses.
+Should the epic infiltrator wish to “retire” a cover identity and develop a new one, he or she must spend one week practicing the new identity before he or she earns the bonuses.
 Cover identities do not in themselves provide the epic infiltrator with additional skills,